Byta-Tigris/almight-decision/AIP/aip-1.md

 * `status`: Draft, Review, Last Call, Final, Stagnant, Withdrawn, Living

-* `type`: One of Standards , Meta, or Informational
+* `type`: One of Standard , Meta, or Informational

 * `module`: The module / service name for which the AIP is purposed.
+For e.g `asta/authentication` for authentication module in asta, `storage_server` for storage server.

 * `created`: Date the AIP was created on